rajat10-01/npf_detection/README.md

 1. Place your .xlsx data files in the `datasets` folder
    - A sample dataset is provided for testing
+   - Please make sure your data file is in the same format as sample data, including sheet and variable names

 2. Run the evaluation script:
 ```bash